-Reducing inflammation can also be achieve by bathing in a warm (not hot) bath with 1 cup of epsom salts.
-Epsom salts are essentialy magnesium which most effectively absorbed through the skin.
+Reducing inflammation can also be achieved by bathing in a warm (not hot) bath with 1 cup of Epsom salts.
+Epsom salts are essentially magnesium which most effectively absorbed through the skin.
 Magnesium also reduces inflammation which is why it’s good for ingrown hairs.

 Ingrown hairs can be unsightly, uncomfortable and cause scarring if picked (hands up, we’ve all done it).
-By using the guidance above you can be sure you’re doing all you can do minimise the most pesky side-effect of waxing.
+By using the guidance above you can be sure you’re doing all you can do minimise the peskiest side-effect of waxing.

 As always if you have any questions about waxing or any other beauty treatments, please send me an email to email@example.com and I’ll do what I can do help.